jhwohlgemuth/tomo-cli/README.md

 *It's like* boilerplate from GitHub, but with a streamlined interface designed to be user friendly (and all of the stuff above too)

+(see the wiki for [my full list of alternatives/inspirations](https://github.com/jhwohlgemuth/tomo-cli/wiki/Alternatives))

 ## Install

 ```